romanstan1/Project-1/README.md

 ####The build

-* HTML 5, CSS, JavaScript jQuery were used to create this game.
+* HTML5, CSS, JavaScript jQuery were used to create this game.
 * Animation was created using the style.css stylesheet and through its app.js file.
 * The Google Web Font 'Space Mono' has been used to style the game.